srconstantin/dispute-resolution/readme.md

 ## TODO

---allow deleting contacts

---require contact requests/contacts to be unique

 --allow creators to delete disputes and participants to leave disputes

 --show a FairEnough title/logo in browser tabs

---(maybe) show all participants' accounts of a dispute to all participants.
+-- show all participants' accounts of a dispute to all participants.

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).